Azure/spark-cdm-connector/documentation/overview.md

 ## Known issues

-- When using Parquet in Azure Databricks, lzo compression is not currently supported.
+- When using parquet in Azure Databricks, lzo compression is not currently supported.
 - When using implicit write, the implied entity definition is written into a subfolder and has attributes declared with a CDM data format rather than a CDM data type.
 These declarations will be changed in a later release to use CDM primitive data types as normally used in a CDM